$ 3,392 – $ 6,890 12 month subscription license

 The Reality Modeling WorkSuite offers surveyors and engineers access to Bentley's most popular reality modeling applications ContextCapture, Orbit 3DM Feature Extraction, and Pointools at a discounted price.

 Reality capture through 3D photogrammetry or laser scanning can be difficult.
-Save time with Bentley's solutions and continually produce high-fidelity 3D reality models at any size, scale, and complexity.
+Save time with Bentley's solutions and continually produce high-fidelity 3D reality models.

 Thousands of users worldwide trust Bentley's reality modeling solutions to provide real-world digital context to their mapping, design, construction, inspection, and asset management projects.